BeauConstrictor/ILMPG/README.md

 - Scrollable pager UI with keyboard navigation.
 - Best-in-class documentation on everything ILM makes `ilmpg` a great place to learn about ILM as a whole.

 ILMPG is an entirely keyboard-based program, so you use your keys to scroll and navigate.
-To see specific keybinds, see the [cheatsheet](ilmpg-install-dir/manual/cheatsheet.md)

 ## Extensions